Director, Learning to Give

 Katelyn is excited, and thankful, to be a part of the Learning to Give mission.

-Molly Braden is a young nonprofit professional and graduate student.
-She is finishing her master’s degree in Philanthropic Studies with The Lilly Family School of Philanthropy at IUPUI in Indianapolis.
+Molly Braden is a trained nonprofit professional and graduate of Indiana University's Lilly Family School of Philanthropy.
 Originally from the Louisville Kentucky area, Molly was influenced by philanthropy and service at a young age.
 She has a brother with Fragile X Syndrome and Autism and she credits him for her passion of helping others.
 Molly has worked in a wide variety of nonprofit areas including environmentalism, arts education, the developmentally disabled community, and mentoring.
 Molly first started working with Learning to Give in November of 2015 and she thoroughly enjoys being a part of the team.
 She feels that introducing service learning and philanthropic lessons to younger generations will impact them positively to strengthen their communities.